highcharts/node-export-server/README.md

 ### SSL

-To enable ssl support, drop your `server.key` and `server.crt` in the ssl folder.
+To enable ssl support, drop your `server.key` and `server.crt` in the ssl folder, or add `--sslPath <path to key/crt>` when running the server.

 ## Server Test